muavr-labs/.github/NAMING.md

   The visual shell of the system.
   Contains design system artifacts such as visual language, tokens, and assets.

+- `schema`
+  The interaction schema of the system.
+  Contains interface definitions (e.g. protobuf, IDL), message schemas, and generated language bindings.
+  This role defines **structure of communication**, not behavior.

 ### 4.2 Usage Rules

 - Roles are appended to the product codename using a hyphen.